ingwarsw/arquillian-suite-extension/README.md

 The Extension will force all Classes in a Module into a TestSuite running from the same DeploymentScenario.

-Class marked with @ArquilianSuiteDeployment will be used as a 'template' for all other TestClass scenarios.
+Class marked with @ArquillianSuiteDeployment will be used as a 'template' for all other TestClass scenarios.

 Deploy will occur only once on first test witch require Arquillian.